gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/widgets-buildui.md

 3. Add a **Ripple** effect

-    It is nice when the user gets some feedback when interacting with UI elements.
-Read the material design [documentation](http://www.google.com.ua/design/spec/animation/responsive-interaction.html#responsive-interaction-radial-action) about that idea.
+    Feedback when interacting with UI elements is generally considered a positive.
+If you want, you can read more about Material Design’s philosophy regarding [responsive interaction](http://www.google.com.ua/design/spec/animation/responsive-interaction.html#responsive-interaction-radial-action).

     * Add `<p:PaperRipple/>` to each item in the `Main.ui.xml` file.
-    * We need to add some styles to items, so as the ripple effect is constrained into the item area.
+    * We need to add a few CSS style properties to the items, so that the ripple effect is constrained within the item area.

             <ui:UiBinder xmlns:ui='urn:ui:com.google.gwt.uibinder'
                  xmlns:g='urn:import:com.google.gwt.user.client.ui'